ccnmtl/hound/README.md

 Each Alert has:

 * `Name`: obvious.
+* `Type`: defaults to 'Alert'.
+You can also set it to 'Notice'.
+The convention is that an alert means "something is broken and a human needs to fix it NOW" while a Notice is just "you should know about this" and it's either not directly actionable or not urgent.
+Eg, high CPU load is probably a Notice, while high request error rates would warrant an alert.
 * `Metric`: the actual Graphite metric being checked.
 This can be as complicated as you like and use the full suite of Graphite functions.